NeXTLinux/nextlinux-engine/docs/content/docs/install/configuration/network_proxies.md

 ### Deployment Architecture Notes

-When setting up a network proxy, keep in mind that you will need to explicitly allow inter-service communication within the anchore engine deployment to bypass the proxy, and potentially other hostnames as well (e.g. internal registries) to ensure that traffic is directed correctly.
-In general, all anchore engine service endpoints (the URLs for enabled services in the output of an 'anchore-cli system status' command) as well as any internal registries (the hostnames you may have set up with 'anchore-cli registry add <hostname> ...' or as part of an un-credentialed image add 'anchore-cli image add <registry:port>/....'), should not be proxied (i.e. added to the no_proxy list, as described above).
+When setting up a network proxy, keep in mind that you will need to explicitly allow inter-service communication within the nextlinux engine deployment to bypass the proxy, and potentially other hostnames as well (e.g. internal registries) to ensure that traffic is directed correctly.
+In general, all nextlinux engine service endpoints (the URLs for enabled services in the output of an 'nextlinux-cli system status' command) as well as any internal registries (the hostnames you may have set up with 'nextlinux-cli registry add <hostname> ...' or as part of an un-credentialed image add 'nextlinux-cli image add <registry:port>/....'), should not be proxied (i.e. added to the no_proxy list, as described above).

 If you wish to tune this further, below is a list of each component that makes an external URL fetch for various purposes:

-- catalog: makes connections to image registries (any host added via 'anchore-cli registry add' or directly via 'anchore-cli image add')
+- catalog: makes connections to image registries (any host added via 'nextlinux-cli registry add' or directly via 'nextlinux-cli image add')
 - analyzer: same as catalog
 - policy_engine: by default, makes HTTPS connection to https://ancho.re feed service, unless on-prem feed service is deployed